 Forthcoming Events related to the AMF:

-AMF Roadshow: A new way to address metering performance in multiphase flow, 9 May, 4-6pm, JW Marriot Hotel, Houston
+A new way to address metering performance in multiphase flow - AMF Roadshow

-Join Anna Pieper, Multiphase Flow Leader, TUV SUD National Engineering Laboratory, at this event where she will be presenting an overview of this facility, and launching two new Joint Industry Projects (JIPs) which will give oil & gas companies the opportunity to focus on ways of addressing metering performance in multiphase flow.
+Join Dr Bruno Pinguet, Multiphase Flow Measurement Expert, where he will present an overview of this facility, and launch two new Joint Industry Projects (JIPs) which will give oil & gas companies the opportunity to focus on ways of addressing metering performance in multiphase flow.
 These JIPs will focus on the performance of both multiphase and wet gas flow meters, and also water cut meters' performance.
-The presentation will be followed by a Q&A session and refreshments..
+The presentation will be followed by a Q&A session and refreshments.